aroemers/lifted/README.md

       (lifted [_] G__3427)))
 ```

-Now you can use the protocol implementation.
+Now you can use the protocol implementation as you would with any protocol.

 ```
 (incr i)